valentinepit/Home_Task/README.md

 In the case of AdjustHomeTask
-This API is made using technology: Python 3.9, Flask, SQLAlchemy, PostgreSQL
+This API is made using technologies: Python 3.9, Flask, SQLAlchemy, PostgreSQL

 This project consist of three main moduls: app.py, constructor.py, config.py